walterra/node-es-transformer/README.md

 - `sourceClientConfig`/`targetClientConfig`: Optional Elasticsearch client options, defaults to `{ node: 'http://localhost:9200' }`.
 - `bufferSize`: The threshold to flush bulk index request in KBytes, defaults to `5120`.
 - `searchSize`: The amount of documents to be fetched with each search request when reindexing from another source index.
 - `fileName`: Source filename to ingest, supports wildcards.
+If this is set, `sourceIndexName` and `stream` are not allowed.
-If this is set, `sourceIndexName` is not allowed.
+- `stream`: Source nodejs stream to ingest.
+If this is set, `sourceIndexName` and `fileName` are not allowed.
 - `splitRegex`: Custom line split regex, defaults to `/\n/`.
 - `sourceIndexName`: The source Elasticsearch index to reindex from.
-If this is set, `fileName` is not allowed.
+If this is set, `fileName` and `stream` are not allowed.
 - `targetIndexName`: The target Elasticsearch index where documents will be indexed.
 - `mappings`: Optional Elasticsearch document mappings.
 If not set and you're reindexing from another index, the mappings from the existing index will be used.
 - `mappingsOverride`: If you're reindexing and this is set to `true`, `mappings` will be applied on top of the source index's mappings.
 Defaults to `false`.